Dr Vic Clarke

 Research interests

-I am currently developing a postdoctoral research project on the history of ethical fashion marketing in the north of England.
+Currently I am developing a long-term research project on the history of ethical fashion in Britain.
 This research draws upon my experience of Victorian periodical studies, paying particular attention to the representation of labour issues and exploitation within protest writing and fashion and textiles publications.
 My hope is that this project will highlight how the rhetoric of Victorian labour activism is mirrored today within environmental sustainability and climate-conscious fashion camapigns.

 - MA Victorian Literature, University of Leeds (2016)